 In today’s tutorial I’ll be demonstrating how to create a simple but illustrative rocket logo design.
 The design consists of a rocket with clouds of exhaust, all encapsulated within a circular emblem.

 The following is just a written overview of the steps taken to create this design.
-Please watch the video at the top of the page for the full tutorial.
+Please watch the video below for the full tutorial:

 Create A Rocket Logo Design

 The first thing we’ll be doing is creating a circle that will house the entire design.
 Then, we’ll be creating a series of smaller circles that overlap each other towards the bottom half of the larger circle.
 This will represent the plumes of exhaust.

 It’s important to make sure that the circles cover the entire portion of the main circle.
 Do not leave any area sticking out.

 Next, we’ll be creating little red crescents at the tops of each circle.
 These will be used to help make these circles look more like clouds of exhaust from the rocket’s engines.